ticketcube/sg-cd05ee9b-894d-474f-8fa6-a242717364e8-1787192112/PWA_SETUP_GUIDE.md

 - Clear service worker in DevTools
 - Hard refresh the page (Cmd/Ctrl + Shift + R)

+**Node.js version error with pwa-asset-generator?**
+- Use Option 1 (RealFaviconGenerator) - works in browser
+- Use Option 2 (Sharp script) - compatible with Node 18
+- Use Option 3 (ImageMagick) - if available in environment
+- Use Option 4/5 (Manual/Canva) - no Node.js needed

 ---

 ## 📚 Resources